Piz Bernina

 Piz Bernina (Romansh, Pizzo Bernina, [ˈpittso berˈniːna]) is the highest mountain in the Eastern Alps, the highest point of the Bernina Range, and the highest peak in the Rhaetian Alps.
-It rises 4048 m and is located south of Pontresina and near the major Alpine resort of St. Moritz, in the Engadin valley.
-It is also the most easterly mountain higher than 4000 m in the Alps, the highest point of the Swiss canton of Graubünden, and the fifth-most prominent peak in the Alps.
+It rises 4048 m and is located south of Pontresina in the Bernina Region and near the major Alpine resort of St. Moritz, in the Engadin valley.
+It is also the most easterly mountain higher than 4000 m in the Alps, the highest point of the Swiss canton of Grisons, and the fifth-most prominent peak in the Alps.
 Although the summit lies within Switzerland, the massif is on the border with Italy.
 The "shoulder" (4020 m) known as La Spedla is the highest point in the Italian Lombardy region.

 Piz Bernina is entirely surrounded by glaciers, of which the largest is the Morteratsch Glacier.

 The mountain was named after the Bernina Pass in 1850 by Johann Coaz, who also made the first ascent.
-The prefix Piz comes from the Romansch language in Graubünden; any mountain with that name can be readily identified as being located in southeastern Switzerland.
+The prefix Piz comes from the Romansch language of the Grisons; any mountain with that name can be readily identified as being located in southeastern Switzerland.